stilinski standards

-each new project in our studio is run through these 8 standards as a checklist.
+each new project in our studio is run through these 8 sustainability standards as a checklist.

 if it doesn’t align, it either needs redesigning or isn’t the right fit.